minimapletinytools/react-lua-tutorial/react-lua-expert.md

 end
 ```

-To actually render the UI element, we need to "mount" the react "component tree"
+To actually render the UI element, we need to "mount" the React "component tree."

 ```lua
 local handle = Instance.new("ScreenGui",Players.LocalPlayer.PlayerGui)